 If you’re looking for a more wine-focused experience, we can also strongly recommend the Chateau Montelena Tasting Room at the Westin, just around the corner.
-We popped in right on the tail end of another wine-loving crew’s tasting, and once they wrapped, we had the cozy little counter, located in a small side room just off the hotel lobby, all to ourselves.
+We popped in right on the tail end of another wine-loving crew’s tasting.
+Once they wrapped, we had the cozy little counter, located just off the hotel lobby, all to ourselves.

 There, we all but tortured our host with questions we’d been bottling up since we’d arrived (pun intended).
-Though we weren’t able to make it up to the Chateau during our brief time in Napa, this was the perfect intro to one of the most famous California labels.
+Unfortunately, we weren’t able to make it up to the Chateau during our brief time in Napa.
+But this was the perfect intro to one of the most famous California labels.
 For anyone who’s heard of the Judgement of Paris, you know the deal.
 And if you haven’t, let Alan Rickman show you the way.

 Where to eat // We could have spent the entire weekend sipping wine at The View, but with only 36 hours to explore a brand new city, we ventured out for lunches and dinners.
-It’s impossible to hit all of San Francisco’s famous food neighborhoods in such a short amount of time (though if anyone’s up for the challenge, it’s us), so our strategy was to stay close to the hotel but to visit restaurants that focused on locally sourced ingredients and traditional San Francisco-style fare.
+It’s impossible to hit all of San Francisco’s famous food neighborhoods in such a short amount of time.
+(Though if anyone’s up for the challenge, it’s us.)
+Instead, our strategy was to stay close to the hotel, and to visit restaurants that focused on locally-sourced ingredients.
+Bonus points if they included traditional San Francisco-style fare.

 Saturday’s brunch was only a short walk away at MKT inside of the Four Seasons Hotel San Francisco.
-Overlooking Market Street from five stories up, the restaurant is a tranquil escape from the hustle and bustle of the busy shopping street below.
-The California-inspired menu included twists on traditional favorites, like Eggs Benedict topped with dungeness crab and seafood chowder filled with local catches.
+Overlooking Market Street from five stories up, the restaurant is a tranquil escape from the hustle and bustle below.
+The California-inspired menu included twists on traditional favorites.
+We were excited for the Eggs Benedict topped with dungeness crab and seafood chowder filled with local catches.

 We went with the egg white frittata and corned beef hashed, paired with bloodies, of course.
 The restaurant was quieter for a Saturday than we expected, but we suspect this is because it’s far more geared toward business travelers staying in and around the SF financial district.
 Even so, if you find yourself in the neighborhood (great for shopping!), it’s good to keep in mind.